kdjordan/cdr-complaint/README.md

 5. You can then delete that complaint data from IndexDb - and keep the rest of the data for future complaints.

 Future work:
--add email sending functionality - from within the app with a timing function so you can schedule complaint emails to be sent.
+    - add email sending functionality - from within the app with a timing function so you can schedule complaint emails to be sent.